wethegit/corgi/cli/README.md

 - `cd` into the `cli` directory, run `npm install`.
 - Run `npm link` to create a symlink to the corgi executable.
 - Create an empty test project somewhere else on your machine, and run `npm link @wethegit/corgi`.
-- You can now make changes to the corgi codebase and see them reflected in your test project.
+- You can now make changes to the corgi CLI codebase and see them reflected in your test project.
 - Make any pull requests against the `dev` branch.